Best World Cup Betting Promos 2026: Top Sportsbook Offers & Odds

 BetMGM Sportsbook

-This one makes more sense if you already plan to deposit enough to bet through the tournament.
-The extra balance on BetMGM Sportsbook also gives you more room to play early, whether that means group winners, a World Cup winner ticket, or a few opening-round bets.
+This one makes sense if you already plan to deposit enough to bet through the tournament.
+The extra balance on BetMGM Sportsbook also gives you more room to play group-stage markets, whether that means group winners, a World Cup winner ticket, or a few matchday bets.

 DraftKings Sportsbook

-DraftKing’s offer is simple too: if your first bet wins, you get $100 in bonus bets.
+DraftKing’s offer is simple: place a $5 first bet and get $200 in bonus bets instantly.
 That gives you enough to spread across a few matches, same game parlays, or a smaller World Cup futures bet.

 FanDuel Sportsbook

 The FanDuel Sportsbook welcome offer is one of the easier offers for new bettors to use.
-Put at least $5 on a World Cup market and, if that first bet wins, you get $250 in bonus bets.
+Put at least $5 on a World Cup market for seven consecutive days, and get $350 in bonus bets.
 Good fit if you already have one opener or group stage side in mind.

 HardRock Bet